kt-nishimura/Auto-Claude_/README.md

-# Auto Claude 🤖
+# Auto Claude

-A production-ready framework for autonomous multi-session AI coding.
-Build complete applications or add features to existing projects through coordinated AI agent sessions.
+Your AI coding companion.
+Build features, fix bugs, and ship faster — with autonomous agents that plan, code, and validate for you.

 ![Auto Claude Kanban Board](.github/assets/Auto-Claude-Kanban.png)

 ## What It Does ✨

-**Auto Claude runs AI coding agents in parallel while you work on other things.** Whether you're a vibe coder just getting started or an experienced developer, Auto Claude meets you where you are.
-Describe what you want to build, and Auto Claude handles the rest — from understanding your codebase, to writing the code, to validating it actually works.
+**Auto Claude is a desktop app that supercharges your AI coding workflow.** Whether you're a vibe coder just getting started or an experienced developer, Auto Claude meets you where you are.

-Think of it as having a team of AI developers that:
-- **Work autonomously** — no babysitting required
-- **Run in parallel** — multiple features built simultaneously
+- **Autonomous Tasks** — Describe what you want to build, and agents handle planning, coding, and validation while you focus on other work
+- **Agent Terminals** — Run Claude Code in up to 12 terminals with a clean layout, smart naming based on context, and one-click task context injection
+- **Safe by Default** — All work happens in git worktrees, keeping your main branch undisturbed until you're ready to merge
-- **Self-validate** — QA agents check their own work before you see it
+- **Self-Validating** — Built-in QA agents check their own work before you review
-- **Stay safe** — isolated workspaces mean your code is never touched until you approve

 **The result?** 10x your output while maintaining code quality.